nsmeltz/Credit_Risk_Analysis/README.md

 # Credit Risk Analysis

 # Overview of the analysis:
-The purpose of this analysis is to apply multiple machine learning algorithms and assess which model produces the best results for the given [credit dataset](https://github.com/nsmeltz/Credit_Risk_Analysis/blob/0f3846712b105e79d36c388d4bdbc2354fadf271/LoanStats_2019Q1.csv).
+The purpose of this analysis is to apply 6 machine learning algorithms and assess which model produces the best results for the given [credit dataset](https://github.com/nsmeltz/Credit_Risk_Analysis/blob/0f3846712b105e79d36c388d4bdbc2354fadf271/LoanStats_2019Q1.csv).

 # Results